Linda Daniel has a night to remember…

 Mills’ character couldn’t have had better help from the police, with Eddie Egan in this role.
 Egan was a real-life police officer turned actor, who looking at his acting CV became kind of typecast in playing cops of all ranks.
 Interestingly he was the real-life inspiration for the leading character, played by Gene Hackman, Popeye Doyle in The French Connection (1971).

 The film was directed by Jeannot Szwarc who directed films as diverse as Somewhere in Time (1980) and the TV Movie The Devil’s Daughter (1973).
-The plot tells of an art teacher, Linda Daniel who with her buddy Celeste Davillo (Catherine Burns) give art classes to wee kids.
+The plot tells of an art teacher, Linda Daniel who with her buddy Celeste Davillo (Catherine Burns) gives art classes to wee kids.
 One day, the class overhear a confrontation outside, as Manning (John Karlen) runs towards their flat with some bad guys in pursuit.

 Manning has something they want, but this item is not revealed until much later and it’s implied it’s in Celeste’s flat.
-Linda opens the door to see Manning being threatened by Brian DiPaulo (Connors), then the front door is closed by one of his henchmen.
+Linda opens the door to see Manning being threatened by Brian DiPaulo (Connors), and then the front door is closed by one of his henchmen.
 Then a thud is heard as Manning is hurled off the balcony to his death.

 The women are then questioned by the no-nonsense, gruff cop Lt Costin (Egan).
 Shortly after this, Celeste tells Linda her fears, that she is being followed by DiPaulo and his acquaintances.
 Linda is also followed by one of DiPaulo’s henchmen as she catches a bus home.
 But just she thinks she has given him the slip, he follows her to a nearby car park.
-So she makes a run for it (with Mills proving that even wearing killer heels that she can outrun the best of them).
+So she makes a run for it (with Mills proving that even wearing killer heels she can outrun the best of them).

-Celeste is beaten badly by the bad guys, and they are still in their hunt for the mystery item and trash her flat looking for it.
+Celeste is beaten badly by the bad guys, and they are still on their hunt for the mystery item and trash her flat looking for it.
 Celeste is taken to the hospital, where Costin interrogates Celeste and Linda.
-After Linda picks Celeste up from the hospital, Celeste insists on driving them, then she sees DiPaulo through the front window.
+After Linda picks Celeste up from the hospital, Celeste insists on driving them, and then she sees DiPaulo through the front window.
 She drives around the car park like a member of the Fast and Furious cast to get away from him.
 Then after she avoids a reversing car, their car upturns.

 Linda wakes up a few weeks later and learns that Celeste died in the accident.
 She also discovers that she is paralysed from the waist down, but that this may be a temporary condition.
 One night DiPaulo – pretending to be a staff member – threatens her, with her life.
 But she screams and he goes away, her security guard, however, is beaten up.